 Hyderabad, the City of Pearls, is the fourth-largest cosmopolitan city in India and is at the heart of India's rapidly developing global economy.
 The city is now a global hub for biotechnology, the animation industry, and information technology.
-It is also a travel destination for domestic travlers looking to aborts its unique architecture and art, and amazing (spicy) food.
-The city is an urban mix of construction, shopts, traffic, food bazaars, global business and urban sprawl.
+It is also a travel destination for domestic travelers looking to aborts its unique architecture and art, and amazing (spicy) food.
+The city is an urban mix of construction, shops, traffic, food bazaars, global business and urban sprawl.
 It is home to offices for Microsoft, Google and other techno giants - and to the ruins of the magnificent 13th-century Golconda Fort and iconic Charminar monument in the old city.

 Learn more about the CIEE India: Arts and Sciences in Hyderabad program

 Credits: 4.5 for the fall or spring semester; 9 for the academic year